shanebarnes/containit/README.md

 containit is a process container that waits for one or more child processes to complete.
 Each child process is expected to last forever unless a fatal error condition is encountered.
-Termination of a single child process will cause containit to kill all remaining child processes and exit immediately.
+Termination of a single child process will cause containit to kill all remaining child processes and stop or restart immediately.

 ## Example

+./containit stop-on-term "cat" "sleep 3"

-./containit "cat" "sleep 3"
+./containit restart-on-term "cat" "sleep 3" "date"

 ## Motivation